COSC481W-2020Fall/unit-tests-rhayes13-1/README.md

 Backend:
 1. Upload CSV file to database
 2. Convert graph to HTML string
-3. Blog posts saved to database
+3. Blog posts and comments saved to database
 4. Generate graphs